 There are no statistically significant differences across the study regions or types of healthcare professionals in the percentage of respondents citing any of the community characteristics or family considerations mentioned above.
 There are significant differences across regions and healthcare professional types in the percentage citing characteristics of the medical/dental community, practice, or job.
 Across regions, healthcare professionals in the Upper Midwest region were less likely than those in the Lower Mississippi Delta or Southern Great Plains regions to cite economic characteristics of the practice or job as the main reason to consider leaving but more likely to cite social or administration concerns.
-These differences may be related to the greater tendency of healthcare professionals in the Upper Midwest regions: 70 percent of respondents in the Upper Midwest region were employees, compared to 54 percent in the Lower Mississippi Delta and 56 percent in the Southern Great Plains regions.
+These differences may be related to the greater tendency of healthcare professionals in the Upper Midwest region to be employees of larger healthcare organizations than those in the other regions: 70 percent of respondents in the Upper Midwest region were employees, compared to 54 percent in the Lower Mississippi Delta and 56 percent in the Southern Great Plains regions.